Best iPhones for Seniors in 2025

 - Long battery life

-The iPhone 15 is one of the newest iPhones on this list, which is why it has the highest price tag.
-But of course, with that $829 price tag minimum comes the latest features Apple has to offer.
-If you want a phone primarily to take pictures and videos (something I do at least once a day), the iPhone 15 offers the most advanced camera of any on this list.
-The main camera is 48MP, three times that of the other phones on this list, and I could zoom in optically four times, which is great for those faraway shots.
+If you want a phone primarily to take pictures and videos (something I do at least once a day), the iPhone 15 offers the most advanced camera on this list, tied with the larger 16 Plus and the 16e.
+The main camera is 48MP (three times that of the iPhone 12 and 13 Mini), and I could zoom in optically four times, which is great for faraway shots.
 Plus, with a 6.1-inch diagonal display, it was fun and easy to review and edit my photos and videos right on my iPhone.

 Pros